 As a member of the Cleveland Fellowship, Branch 177, you may subscribe at a reduced rate to the journal The Dickensian which is published three times a year.
 The published price for members runs about $24.00 USD.
 Use the link above to access the subscription form.

-Each year the Fellowship gets together for study, entertainment and fun.
-In the year 2016 the International Conference will be held at the University of Aberdeen in Scotland, July 20-25.
+Each year the International Fellowship gets together for study, entertainment and fun.

 We look forward to the Annual International Conference 15-20 July 2020 at Goodenough College, London, UK.